-Only time will tell, with the development of the handling of class/ group actions and the procedures relating thereto, what the answer to this question will be.
+Only time will tell - the handling of class/group actions and the procedures relating thereto are in a developmental phase.

 3.5 Are any other case management procedures typically used in the context of class/group litigation?

-No, there are not.
-This has not been developed in South Africa yet.
+No, this has not yet been developed in South Africa.